Buyer Guide

 What information should I include in an acrylic quote request?

-At minimum: overall dimensions (L × W × H), acrylic thickness, material type (clear cast, frosted, colored, mirrored), quantity, surface finish (polished, matte, flame), and intended application.
+At minimum: overall dimensions (L Γ— W Γ— H), acrylic thickness, material type (clear cast, frosted, colored, mirrored), quantity, surface finish (polished, matte, flame), and intended application.
 Also include assembly requirements if parts need to be joined and your target delivery date.
 A dimensioned drawing or DXF file cuts follow-up questions by half.

 Do I need a technical drawing to request a quote?

-Not always.
-Simple flat-cut shapes — a shelf, a sign holder face, a card stand — can be quoted from written dimensions alone.
-Any shape with bends, assembly joints, cutouts, or tight tolerances needs a drawing.
-When in doubt, attach a rough sketch even if it's hand-drawn and photographed — it answers more questions than a paragraph of text.
+Not to start.
+Simple flat-cut shapes β€” a shelf, a sign holder face, a card stand β€” can be quoted from written dimensions alone, and even complex products can begin with reference photos, overall dimensions, and the product the piece must hold; we build the dimensioned drawing for your approval from that.
+Drawings become mandatory at the production gate: any shape with bends, assembly joints, cutouts, or tight tolerances runs against an approved drawing before it is cut.
+When in doubt, attach a rough sketch even if it's hand-drawn and photographed β€” it answers more questions than a paragraph of text.

 How do I specify acrylic material grade in an RFQ?

 State the acrylic type (cast or extruded PMMA), color/finish (clear, frosted, colored, mirrored, anti-static), and any compliance requirement (FDA 21 CFR 177.1010 for food contact, RoHS/REACH for electronics).
-Most fabricators default to standard clear cast acrylic if you don't specify — fine for display use, wrong for food-contact or regulated applications.
+Most fabricators default to standard clear cast acrylic if you don't specify β€” fine for display use, wrong for food-contact or regulated applications.

 What delivery terms should I use when quoting from a Chinese manufacturer?

-FOB (Free on Board) from the factory port is the most common and cleanest starting point — you control freight and insurance from the port onward.
+FOB (Free on Board) from the factory port is the most common and cleanest starting point β€” you control freight and insurance from the port onward.
 CIF (Cost, Insurance, Freight) includes shipping to your destination port but hands you an invoice you can't shop around.
 DDP (Delivered Duty Paid) means all costs and duties are covered but builds that cost into the unit price.
 Reference Incoterms 2020 definitions when negotiating.

 How long does it take to get a quote back from an acrylic manufacturer?

 We respond to complete RFQs within 24 hours.
-Incomplete RFQs — missing dimensions, no quantity, no finish specified — trigger clarification emails that typically add 1–3 business days before a real number appears.
+Incomplete RFQs β€” missing dimensions, no quantity, no finish specified β€” trigger clarification emails, and for buyers in US or European time zones each round trip costs about a full day: we ask in our morning, you answer in yours.
+Three missing fields is three round trips, so a quote whose actual costing work takes under an hour can sit for most of a week.
 The single fastest thing you can do is send all 9 required fields in the first email.

 Have specs ready?
 Send us your RFQ.

 Use the RFQ checklist above as your template.
-Send it to us with dimensions, quantity, material, and delivery date — we respond within 24 hours with a line-item quote, lead time, and any spec alternatives that could save cost or time.
+Send it to us with dimensions, quantity, material, and delivery date β€” we respond within 24 hours with a line-item quote, lead time, and any spec alternatives that could save cost or time.